CraftingSoftware/course_information/README.md

 ### Schedule

-Below is a tenative schedule of covered topics and associated activities.
+Below is a tentative schedule of covered topics and associated activities.
 The schedule is subject to change with the addition of guest appearances.

 Week # | Dates            | Topic                                                 | Activities/Assignments   | Reading
 ------ | ---------------- | ----------------------------------------------------- | ------------------------ | -----------------------------